 If you are away from your home for any extended period of time you must make arrangements for the care of your dog.
 Most owners place their dogs in a boarding kennel.
 In choosing a boarding kennel it is recommended that you visit the establishment first to check that the accommodation, exercise area and staffing are appropriate for the needs of your dog and that the environment is clean and secure.
 Most boarding kennels will only accept dogs which have been properly vaccinated and will require proof of vaccination.

 Your dog will require annual visits to the vet for vaccinations, boosters and general health checks.
 Your vet can also advise you about flea, tick and worm prevention.
-If your dog is not already desexed you should have this done as soon as possible to prevent the birth of any unplanned, unwanted puppies.
-Early desexing reduces the likelihood of health conditions such as mammary cancer and enlarged protates later on in life.
+If your dog is not already desexed you should have this done as soon as possible based on veterinary advice to prevent the birth of any unplanned, unwanted puppies.
+Desexing reduces the likelihood of health conditions such as mammary cancer in females (particularly if performed prior to a female’s first season) and enlarged prostate glands in males later on in life.